-- People may reasonably expect to grow wealthier in the future, because income and wealth have been increasing on average in the United States and globally.
-If individuals expect to have more income in the future, then having an extra dollar today (when they are relatively less wealthy) is more valuable than having a dollar in the future (when they are relatively more wealthy, and hence consuming more).
+- People may reasonably expect to grow wealthier in the future—income and wealth have been increasing on average in the United States and globally.
+If individuals expect to have more income in the future, then having an extra dollar today (when they are relatively less wealthy) is more valuable than having a dollar in the future (when they are relatively wealthier, and hence consuming more).

 - Money received today can be saved or invested to earn a positive rate of return, such as by putting the money into the bank, or by purchasing stocks or bonds.
 Therefore, the value of a dollar received today is greater than the value of a dollar received in the future, because it can be invested and earn a return in the interim.

 The difference between present and future values makes it difficult to compare costs and benefits over time, and it can affect the outcome of policy analysis.
 Policymakers can use discounting to adjust for this difference and ensure that the costs and benefits of a policy are compared consistently.

 Suppose you can earn a guaranteed return of 3% per year by putting $1 in a bank account.
 That $1 will grow to be worth $1.03 in one year ($1*(1+3%)=$1.03).
 If we divide both sides of this equation by (1+3%), we have $1=$1.03/(1+3%), which relates the present value ($1) to the future value ($1.03) and the discount rate (3%).
 Then we say that, using a discount rate of 3%, the present value of $1.03 received in one year is $1 today.